 At The Biltmore School, we organize summer camps annually where students are taken away from the classroom so they can develop their skills and personalities while having fun.

 Summer Camp Registration

-Summer Camp has no registration deadline, however, spots fill up quickly.
-We recommend to come in as soon as possible with all of the proper documentation.
-In order to reserve a spot please submit the following when registering your child:
+Summer Camp has no registration deadline.
+However, spots fill up quickly.
+We recommend coming in as soon as possible with all of the proper documentation.
+To reserve a spot, please submit the following when registering your child: